What is a build definition as code?

 The Command Line - Learn to Love It

 I like the web.
 I like GUIs but there is something about just 'talking to the computer' in a low level way without a lot ceremony - the command line interface.
-I think this is a result of my first experience with computers playing Orgeon Trail, drawing with Logo and trying 'logic' with the . . .
+I think this is a result of my first experience with computers playing Orgeon Trail, drawing with Logo and trying 'logic' . . .